 - 8. Unbend the retainer washer and remove the spindle outer nut, retainer washer, and locking washer.
 Loosen the inner spindle nut. - 9.
 Seat the bearings by tightening the inner spindle nut to 180 ft-lb. while rotating the wheel in both directions. - 10.
-Loosen the inner spindle nut completely and then tighten the nut to 20 ft-lb. - 11.
+Rotate the hub and drum ten (10) complete revloutions - 11.
+Loosen the inner spindle nut completely and then tighten the nut to 20 ft-lb. - 12.
 Back off the inner spindle nut 1/4 turn.